raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/automatize_deployment_bitrise.md

 Or tagging branches:
 {{< image src="images/posts/automatize_deployment_bitrise_39.png" alt="Bitrise">}}

-## Stack
+### Stack

 In this section we can see (and modify) the [virtual machine](https://devcenter.bitrise.io/infrastructure/available-stacks/) that will be used to run the application.
 We can even select different settings for different workflows.
 {{< image src="images/posts/automatize_deployment_bitrise_40.png" alt="Bitrise">}}

-## bitrise.yml
+### bitrise.yml

 It is the Bitrise configuration file, which we can download and modify if we want to use it on our own machine thanks to Bitrise CLI.
 Bitrise CLI is the o  pen source and offline version of Bitrise to run workflows on our own machine.
 {{< image src="images/posts/automatize_deployment_bitrise_41.png" alt="Bitrise">}}

-# Conclusion
+## Conclusion

-This article has only seen how to easily automate the deployment of an iOS application.
+This article has only seen how to easily automate the **continuous integration and continuous delivery** of an iOS application.
 Bitrise contains numerous configuration and work possibilities (for example, we can link workflows to a Slack account so that it informs us when a workflow ends and its status).

 After doing some tests with Bitrise some of the points for and against that I have found are: